Paulownia wood, lacquered and painted

 John L. Severance Fund 1949.158

-This mask is for the role of an attendant to a foreign king in gigaku, a theatrical dance repertoire imported to Japan from continental Asia during the seventh century.
-The king and his entourage perform a drunken dance.
+This mask is for the role of the son of an old Persian widower in gigaku, a theatrical dance repertoire imported to Japan from continental Asia during the seventh century.
+The old man and his sons mime prayers to the Buddha.
 While the mask would cover the entire head of the actor, there are openings for the eyes, nostrils, and mouth.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.